senter7/Terraform-Online-Static-Website/README.md

 2. Generate a new token with `read:repo_hook policy`

 **NB**
-GitHub Access Token is **reserved**, remember not to commit to the repo with the `github_token` variable initialized.
+GitHub Access Token is **reserved**, remember not to commit it to the repo.
 I used AWS SSM Parameter Store to store the secret as SecureString with standard encryption key `alias/aws/ssm`.
+So, create an SSM Parameter as SecureString and use it in `ssm_github_toke` variable.
-I retrieve the secret with:
+I can retrieve the secret with:
 ```
-aws ssm get-parameter --name /online-cv/github/token --region eu-west-1 --with-decryption --query 'Parameter.Value' --output text
+aws ssm get-parameter --name /online-cv/github/token --region eu-west-1 --with-decryption --query 'Parameter.Value' --output text.
 ```

 Environment Customization
 -------------------------